rromanotero/xbee_mac_interface/README.md

 ## ASF and standalone

-There's a stand alone version and an atmel studio.
+There's a stand alone version and an atmel studio version.
 The stand alone version need to be ported for it to work first (see porting below).
-The atmel studio version I've tested it for ASFv3.34.1, but it should work for newer versions (the ASF doesn't changes that much, but hey who knows!).
+The atmel studio version should work as is, I've tested it for ASFv3.34.1.
+It should work for newer versions (the ASF doesn't changes that much, but hey who knows!).

 ## Concurrency